CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Entities/IEntityLiving.md

 # IEntityLiving

 A living Entity is one that has health and that can die.
-Unlike [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase/) however, players don't are IEnitiyLiving objects!
+Unlike [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase/) however, players aren't IEnitiyLiving objects!

 ## Importing the package